-When an allegation is made against a member of staff or volunteer to the Headteacher, suspension should not be automatic as this would be distressing for the accused person and disruptive for the school.
+When an allegation is made against a member of staff (including supply staff and volunteers) to the Headteacher, suspension should not be automatic as this would be distressing for the accused person and disruptive for the school.
 The head should take account of the seriousness and plausibility of the allegation, the risk of harm to the pupil and the possibility of tampering with evidence, as well as the interests of the person concerned and of the school.
-Concerns about another member of staff are made to the Headteacher (Keeping Children Safe in Education, 2019) and advice should be sought from the Local Authority Designated Officer (LADO).
+Concerns about members of staff (including supply staff and volunteers) are made to the Headteacher (Keeping Children Safe in Education, 2021) and advice should be sought from the Local Authority Designated Officer (LADO).
 Concerns about the headteacher should be discussed with the Chair of Governors.